C. Leroy Ellenberger

 Ellenberger's last contact with Velikovsky was a phone call from him two days before he died."
 Also, he "has tried unceasingly but to little avail to have his former colleagues acknowledge the accumulating evidence, for example, from Greenland ice cores, that Velikovsky's claimed catastrophes did not in fact occur.
 Ellenberger points out, too, that Velikovsky's writings have become superfluous: astronomically plausible argument and speculation about relatively recent cosmic catastrophism can now be found in the work of Victor Clube and Bill Napier (The Cosmic Serpent, 1982; The Cosmic Winter, 1990), where the testimony of myth and historical records is also taken into account."

-Ellenberger has degrees in chemical engineering and finance & operations research (B.S., Washington Univ.; M.B.A., Univ. of Pennsylvania).
-He is currently a Medical Article Retrieval Specialist in St. Louis, Missouri.
+Ellenberger had degrees in chemical engineering and finance & operations research (B.S., Washington University in St. Louis; M.B.A., University of Pennsylvania).
+He was a Medical Article Retrieval Specialist in St. Louis, Missouri.

 Velikovskian critic

 C. Leroy Ellenberger with Immanuel Velikovsky at Seaside Heights, New Jersey, in 1978.